Inspiration

 The 6 principles of Charismatic Leadership

-There are six principles of charismatic communication.
+There are six principles of charismatic communication, proving personal charisma and social skills to be an important factor in leadership.
 These are:

 Next, build rapport by finding common ground with the individual or people you’re talking to.
 Then, develop confidence by speaking with authority and self-assurance.
 This will help the listener see your point of view as credible.